ducakar/TextureReplacer/README.md

       GenericKerbals/<suit>/kerbalMainNRM    // IVA suit normal map
       GenericKerbals/<suit>/kerbalHelmetGrey // IVA helmet
       GenericKerbals/<suit>/kerbalHelmetNRM  // IVA & EVA helmet normal map
+      GenericKerbals/<suit>/kerbalVisor      // IVA helmet visor colour
       GenericKerbals/<suit>/EVAtexture       // EVA suit
       GenericKerbals/<suit>/EVAtextureNRM    // EVA suit normal map
       GenericKerbals/<suit>/EVAhelmet        // EVA helmet
+      GenericKerbals/<suit>/EVAvisor         // EVA helmet visor colour
       GenericKerbals/<suit>/EVAjetpack       // EVA jetpack
       GenericKerbals/<suit>/EVAjetpackNRM    // EVA jetpack normal map

+### Configuration file ###

+Configuration is located in

+    GameData/TextureReplacer/PluginData/TextureReplacer/Config.cfg

+Currently, one can edit it do disable texture compression and mipmap generation or enable an experimental feature that spawns Kerbals helmet-less and in IVA suit when in breathable atmosphere.

 Notes
 -----
+* Helmet visor texture should be a 1x1 RGBA image that defines the colour.
 * Texture compression step is disabled if TextureCompressor is detected.
 Texture compression is then left to TextureCompressor, which is a more specialised mod for that purpose.